 Registration

 Each quarter, a registration period is held to allow all graduate business students to enroll in classes.
 Students are assigned appointment times in the Workday Student system during the designated Initial Registration period.
 Appointment times are assigned based on the number of units a student has accumulated, ranked from higher to lower GPA (some exceptions apply).

 During the Initial Registration period, students may register for no more than 10 units.
-Upon completion of the Initial Registration period, students may add, drop, or swap classes until the end of the first week of classes.
-Students may drop classes at any time during the quarter until the designated last day to drop classes.
-See Tuition Refund Policy in Chapter 3, and the Graduate Business Academic Calendar for relevant dates/deadlines.
+Once open registration begins, students may add, drop, or swap classes up until the deadline listed in the academic calendar.
 Once classes have begun, students may withdraw from courses, without prior approval, up to the date(s) listed in the academic calendar for that term.
 Courses cannot be dropped once the final exam has been administered.
-See Tuition Refund Policy in Chapter 3 and the Graduate Business Academic Calendar for relevant dates/deadlines.

 Prerequisites